-- One or more digital client record systems, compatible with the HL7 FHIR data model, deployed at various points of service, which capture transactional information during various points in clinical care workflows. - A master facility registry, compliant with the IHE mCSD Profile, which maintains health facility data at all places of service, as well as relevant organizational or geographic hierarchies. - A terminology service, compliant with HL7 FHIR, which maintains standard terminologies (e.g., LOINC, ICD 10), indicator metadata such as the codesets for disaggregators and the mappings between them as indicator definitions change. - A client registry, compliant with the IHE PIXm/PDQm/PMIR profiles, that is used to cross-reference a client as they interact at multiple points of service and contains basic client demographic data. - A health worker registry, compliant with HL7 FHIR/mCSD, which contains metadata and multiple identifiers for health workers, including their deployment. - A longitudinal client record, compliant with HL7 FHIR, which serves as a repository of client information across multiple points of service. - A CQL Engine, which computes required indicators expressed by operating on the longitudinal client record. - We describe three patterns that can be used for calculation of indicators from these electronic transactional systems.
-The transactional systems described later in this section are primary sources of data that can be used for indicator reporting.
-In LMICs, these indicators are usually reported into a centralized Health Management Information System (HMIS).
+- One or more digital client record systems, compatible with the HL7 FHIR data model, deployed at various points of service, which capture transactional information during various points in clinical care workflows. - A master facility registry, compliant with the IHE mCSD Profile, which maintains health facility data at all places of service, as well as relevant organizational or geographic hierarchies. - A terminology service, compliant with HL7 FHIR, which maintains standard terminologies (e.g., LOINC, ICD 10), indicator metadata such as the codesets for disaggregators and the mappings between them as indicator definitions change. - A client registry, compliant with the IHE PIXm/PDQm/PMIR Profiles, that is used to cross-reference a client as they interact at multiple points of service and contains basic client demographic data. - A health worker registry, compliant with HL7 FHIR/mCSD, which contains metadata and multiple identifiers for health workers, including their deployment. - A longitudinal client record, compliant with HL7 FHIR, which serves as a repository of client information across multiple points of service. - A CQL Engine, which computes required indicators expressed by operating on the longitudinal client record.